sferlix/frankAllSkyCam/README.md

 Here is what you need to install

+# pip3 install frankAllSkyCam

+installation is done.
+Launch the program:

+python3 -m frankAllSkyCam

+to configure your system, edit the single config.txt like this:

+nano /home/pi/frankAllSkyCam/config.txt

+details below.
+Enjoy !

 # 1. PREREQUISITES
 (not really mandatory) prepare a clean SD with the last version of raspbian.
 Lite version, without desktop is fine.
 The important point is that your OS should have libcamera software (included in the last Raspberry OS).